Mddct/neural-lm-deprecated/README.md

-# under development may not work until whole pipeline done
+# (deprecated, will reimplement by jax) under development may not work until whole pipeline done

 # neural-lm
 focus on fusion on speech recognition